2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Introduction

 The accurate, \textit{ab initio} calculation of the electronic energy levels of a molecular system is still a challenging problem with exponential complexity with respect to the number of particles.
 This is particularly true for the so-called ``strongly correlated'' systems, where many Slater determinants have to be included in the wave function to achieve a qualitatively correct description of the molecular state.
 In such systems, it has been established that better ansätze can be based on an electron pair model, that is to say, an antisymmetric product of two-electron wave functions, called “geminals”.\\

 However, without further restrictions, such a model has still a factorial computational cost with respect to the number of electronic orbitals and its applicability is therefore limited to small systems.
-Reducing the scaling of the computational cost to a polynomial one is an active research field~\cite{Fecteau2022,Dutta2021,Wei2018}.
+Although an exponential scaling seems inherent in general fermionic quantum systems \cite{Troyer2005}, there is hope to achieve a better scaling for special classes of Fermionic systems.
+Reducing the scaling of geminal methods' computational cost to a polynomial one is an active research field~\cite{Fecteau2022,Dutta2021,Wei2018,Tokmachev2016}.
 We postpone to the next section a review of the most popular proposals.
-Here, we just note that they either enforce the ``strong orthogonality'' constraint which breaks the indistinguishability of electron pairs, and is thus at odds with the Pauli principle, or have been limited to seniority zero systems, that is to say, to systems with no unpaired electronic configuration.\\
+Here, we just note that they often enforce the ``strong orthogonality'' constraint which breaks the indistinguishability of electron pairs, and is thus at odds with the Pauli principle, or in non-orthogonal cases, they have been limited to seniority-zero wave functions with very few exceptions.\\

 In the past, we have introduced generalized orthogonality constraints between geminals to reduce the computational effort, without sacrificing the indistinguishability of the electrons nor assuming a given seniority~\cite{Cassam2008-pr,Cassam2010}.
 In other words, the electron pairs corresponding to the geminals were not fully distinguishable, so that geminal products had still to be antisymmetrized according to the Pauli principle to form \textit{bona fide} electronic wave functions, and each geminal combined linearly electronic configurations of mixed seniorities.
 The aim of the present work is to pursue our exploration of orthogonality constraints to improve the computational affordability of antisymmetric product of geminals (APG).\\